hfadyl/ft_transcendence/Readme.md

 cd Transcendence-
 ```

--Do Not Forgot to add client Id and secret of your 42 app, and chnage your to your machine IP in .env
+- Do Not Forgot to add client Id and secret of your 42 app, and chnage your to your machine IP in .env

 - Run the docker-compose command to start the application: